AppDynamics and Orka Platform: Cool in a Crisis

 Impact on AppDynamics

-Since migrating to Orka, AppDynamics’ builds are now running completely ephemerally.
-With Orka, things like disk space issues and broken builds due to infrastructure are no longer a problem.
-Orka has brought simplicity to the build and release team at AppDynamics.
+Since migrating to Orka Platform, AppDynamics’ builds are now running completely ephemerally.
+With Orka Platform, things like disk space issues and broken builds due to infrastructure are no longer a problem.
+Orka Platform has brought simplicity to the build and release team at AppDynamics.

 Our engineers won’t have to re-run their builds due to infrastructure issues, saving them so much time.